Insomnia, Ayurvedic Recommendations

 - The air in the room where you sleep should be fresh.
 Sleeping in a stuffy, poorly ventilated room is very harmful.

 - Sesame oil massage (See Abhyanga) is one of the simplest and most effective ways to normalize sleep.
 Massage the scalp and/or the soles of the feet with warm sesame oil at bedtime.
-You can also lubricate the whole body, wait for 5-10 minutes, and then take a warm shower.
+You can also lubricate the whole body, wait for 5-10 minutes, and then take a warm shower or use a home sauna.

 - Meditate before bed with a deep belief that the divine will take care of both you and the whole world.